 A key IT employer in the city is Siemens.
 In India alone, Siemens is responsible for eight centres of competence, 11 research facilities, 22 plants and more than 9,500 employees.
 The company founded its first branches in nearby Mumbai in 1922, and now employs thousands of people in Pune and the surrounding area.

 The company is currently recruiting for a variety of different IT roles including desktop programmers, software engineers, technical consultants, and java developers.

 According to the India Brand Equity Foundation, India is the world’s second-largest telecommunications market in the world with a subscriber base of 1.16 billion.
 It is also estimated that by 2025, the country will need 22 million skilled workers in 5G-centric technologies such as the Internet of Things (IoT), artificial intelligence (AI) and cloud computing.
 So, if you have experience in this field, there has never been a better time to move.

 Key employers in this area include Vodafone, Ericsson-Worldwide, and Tata Communications Limited (TCL).
 TCL is an Indian telecommunications company previously known as Videsh Sanchar Nigam Limited.
 TCL is a huge employer in Pune and the company serves over 7,000 customers globally (over 300 of the Fortune 500).

 Tata Communications is hiring for a plethora of different roles at the moment including assistant managers, engineers, customer service executives, and product development managers.
-You can find out more about available roles here.

 Whether you’re considering a move to Pune or Paris, you can find all the best tech roles on the Information Age Job Board today.